-We’ll compare and contrast Wrike and Asana based on features any of the best project management platforms should have built-in.
-For this comparison, we’ll be looking at the enterprise versions of both Wrike and Asana.
+We’ll compare and contrast Asana and Wrike based on the features that any of the best project management platforms should have built-in.
+For this feature comparison, we’ll be looking at the enterprise versions of Wrike and Asana.

 SEE: Hiring kit: Project manager (TechRepublic Premium)